djinn-ci/docs/docs/user/builds.md

 ## What a job looks like

-Each job in a build is treated as an individual shell script.
+For the QEMU and Docker drivers, each job in a build is treated as an individual shell script.
 All of the commands in a job are concatenated together and put into a single script, for example the following job,

 </div>